 *s.nisar@pm.univpm.it

-Increasing global fish production demands sustainable waste management for mitigation of process leftovers.
-Fish waste stabilisation using pyrolysis has potential to stabilise this putrescible waste, as well production of biochar for sustainable agricultural applications.
-This study investigated the influence of residence times at a fixed temperature of 400°C on yield and quality of biochar from co-pyrolysis of fish and pruning waste.
+Increasing global fish production demands sustainable waste management for the mitigation of process leftovers.
+Fish waste stabilisation using pyrolysis has the potential to stabilise this putrescible waste, as well production of biochar for sustainable agricultural applications.
+This study investigated the influence of residence times at a fixed temperature of 400°C on the yield and quality of biochar from co-pyrolysis of fish and pruning waste.
 The residence time, a key parameter in slow pyrolysis, affects the extent of thermal degradation and the yield and characteristics of the resulting biochar.
-Results showed decreasing trend of biochar yield with decrease in residence time for pruning waste (PW) tests, whereas fish waste (FW) and PW blend resulted in relatively stable trend.
-Biochar obtained at 30 minutes residence time accounted for 42.1%, with higher carbon content of 62.8% and H/C of 0.69 indicating thermal conversion and stable biochar.
-Finally, biochar has lower concentration of trace elements complying with safety and quality regulations and certification requirements for biochar.
+Results showed a decreasing trend of biochar yield with a decrease in residence time for pruning waste (PW) tests, whereas fish waste (FW) and PW blend (30:70 w/w) resulted in a relatively stable trend.
+Biochar obtained at 30 minutes residence time accounted for 42.1%, with a higher carbon content of 62.8% and H/C of 0.69, indicating thermal conversion and stable biochar.
+Furthermore, biochar exhibits a lower concentration of trace elements, complying with safety and quality regulations and certification requirements for biochar.

 Introduction

 The circular economy model promotes the valorisation of waste materials from linear process chains by converting them into alternative feedstocks for the recovery of valuable bioproducts.
 In this context, biorefineries are increasingly recognised for their ability to transform agricultural and organic residues into high-value compounds through biological, thermochemical, and thermal processes (Goswami et al., 2022).
 Among these residues, those generated by the fishery industry represent a promising resource, especially in coastal regions.
 Global fish production from capture fisheries and aquaculture is expected to reach 204 million tonnes by 2030, driven by growing demand (FAO, 2020).
 However, this expansion results in substantial amounts of unavoidable waste—up to 70% of the original fish mass depending on processing methods (Ahuja et al., 2020).
-These putrifiable residues, which include heads, viscera, scales, and skins, pose significant disposal and environmental challenges if not promptly managed.
+These putrefiable residues, which include heads, viscera, scales, and skins, pose significant disposal and environmental challenges if not promptly managed.
 Nonetheless, they are rich in proteins, lipids, minerals, polysaccharides, and other bioactive compounds, making them suitable feedstock for valorisation strategies (Bruno et al., 2019).
+Recent research has highlighted the feasibility of developing decentralised biorefineries along the Italian Adriatic coast, leveraging locally available fish and mollusc residues for the production of value-added products such as biochar-compost composites, enzymatic hydrolysates, and calcium carbonate (Andreola et al., 2023).